Projects

 Initiated by Te Āti Awa and Kāinga Ora, this document guides the zoning, planning, design and building of Kāinga Ora projects in Te Upoko o te Ika (Wellington Region).
 It locates sites that are significant to Mana Whenua of this rohe and assists Kāinga Ora, its partners, architects, urban developers and designers in actively reflecting Te Āti Awa values and narratives in the design of residential and urban projects.

-The Mana Whenua Sites fo Significance Reports are being developed in collaboration with Te Rūnanganui o Te Āti Awa, Kāinga Ora, Baked Design and Te Ahuru Designs.
+In collaboration with Te Rūnanganui o Te Āti Awa, Kāinga Ora, Baked Design and Te Ahuru Designs.

 Mana whenua